ghstwhl/puppet-nagios/shared_files/puppet/environments/production/modules/haproxy/README.md

 An array of options to be specified after the server declaration in the listening service's configuration block.

 #####`ports`
 Sets the ports on which the balancer member will accept connections from the load balancer.
-Must be an array.
+If ports are specified, it must be an array.
 If you use an array in `server\_names` and `ipaddresses`, the number of ports specified will multiply the number of balancermembers formed from the IP address and server name pairs.
+If no port is specified, the balancermember will receive the traffic on the same port the frontend receive it (Very useful if used with a frontend with multiple bind ports).

 #####`server_names`
 Sets the name of the balancermember server in the listening service's configuration block.
 Defaults to the hostname.
 Can be an array.
 If this parameter is specified as an array, it must be the same length as the [`ipaddresses`](#ipaddresses) parameter's array.
 A balancermember is created for each pair of `server\_names` and `ipaddresses` in the array.hese pairs will be multiplied, and additional balancermembers created, based on the number of `ports` specified.

 ####Defined Type: `haproxy::backend`

 This type sets up a backend service configuration block inside the haproxy.cfg file on an HAProxy load balancer.
 Each backend service needs one or more load balancer member servers (declared with the [`haproxy::balancermember`](#defined-type-balancermember) defined type).

 Using storeconfigs, you can export the `haproxy::balancermember` resources on all load balancer member servers and collect them on a single HAProxy load balancer server.

 **Parameters**

 #####`name`
 Sets the backend service's name.
 Generally, it will be the namevar of the defined resource type.
 This value appears right after the 'backend' statement in haproxy.cfg

 #####`options`
 A hash of options that are inserted into the backend service configuration block.